changchuntzu0618/pepper_ros_idiap/Readme.md

 ```
 # open rasa and rasa actions in two terminals
 rasa run

+#Remember to "export OPENAI_API_KEY=..." beofre running following command if using chatgpt in actions
 rasa run actions

 # get the result of ASR and send to rasa and then publish response